jestjs/jest/docs/JestObjectAPI.md

 #### `Class`

 A new class will be created.
-The interface of the original class is maintained however all of the class member functions will be mocked.
+The interface of the original class is maintained however all of the class member functions and properties will be mocked.

 #### `Object`